 There are no set standards for DevOps as of now hence what might look okay in DevOps for one organization, might not work in a similar manner with another.
 This simply means that DevOps involves a certain level of risk and big companies have a major aversion towards risks.
 Although the smaller enterprises might be documenting wins and scaling out with bigger organizations, success can be a matter of trial and error – an idea which is not very appealing to them.

 With time different teams will work on DevOps and share their success stories which will make way for standardizing the best practices based on the lessons learned.
 At first, the aim of identifying the standard practices will be to mitigate the risk of scaling DevOps practices.
 With time these standard practices will make their way to the top and in all probability will be adopted across industries.

 There were some security breaches in recent times which have made the importance of security quite clear.
 The above mentioned best practices and testing must be a part of the development process right from the start – thus making it an integral part of the DevOps team.

-As the IT organizations start adopting DevOps it will require everyone to adopt new skills and not just technically but culturally as well.
-With developers becoming acquainted with the infrastructure and the operations staff getting familiar with code, it is a given that the nature jobs will change and evolve.
+As the IT organizations start adapting to new technologies it will require everyone to adopt new skills and not just technically but culturally as well.
+With developers becoming acquainted with the infrastructure and the operations staff getting familiar with the code, it is a given that the nature jobs will change and evolve.

-With such great predictions and active adoption of DevOps across industries, it is quite evident that there will be ample of opportunities to grab.
-There is a great training program on DevOps offered at Collabera TACT.
+With such great predictions and active adoption of DevOps across industries, it is quite evident that there will be ample opportunities to grab.
+Cognixia provides DevOps training as well as Advanced DevOps training courses to take you ahead of your career in the fields of DevOps.
 Our expert trainers prepare you for the real DevOps job and educate you about this technology in detail.
-For further information you can write to us at email@example.com or visit us at www.collaberatact.com